The Spin $L$-function on $\mathrm{GSp}_6$ for Siegel modular forms: The group and its Siegel Eisenstein series

-The following proposition is well-known, so we omit its proof. \begin{proposition} The subgroup $P_0$ is a parabolic subgroup of $\GG$.
+\begin{proposition} The subgroup $P_0$ is a parabolic subgroup of $\GG$.
 Denote by $T$ the diagonal maximal torus in $\GSp_6$, considered inside of $\GG$.
 If $B$ is not split over $F$, then $T$ is a maximal split torus of $\GG$, $P_0$ is a minimal parabolic subgroup, and $\GG$ has rational root type $C_3$.\end{proposition}